-The Hong Kong Institute of Certified Public Accountants (HKICPA) is the sole statutory licensing body The challenges led HKICPA to review how best to meet market needs by revamping its QP to incorporate the HKIAAT AAT qualification and PBE into the QP at Associate level.
+The challenges led HKICPA to review how best to meet market needs by re-vamping its QP to incorporate the HKIAAT AAT qualification and PBE into the QP at Associate level.
 The HKIAAT will cease to admit members from 2020.
-Students who have completed the Associate Level of the new QP can continue to pursue the remaining parts to attain the CPA gualification.
+Students who have completed the Associate Level of the new QP can continue to pursue the remaining parts to attain the CPA qualification.
 The accompanying table reflects these new arrangements.

-1 AWARDING BODY HONG KONG INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS (HKICPA) New arrangements will replace (with effect from 2020) the Accredited Accounting Technician (AAT) qualification and Professional Bridging Examination (PBE) offered by the Hong Kong Institute of Accounting Technicians (HKIAAT).
-LEGAL STRUCTURE Statutory body corporate established under the Professional Accountants Ordinance 1973 SPONSORS НКІСРА LICENSED MEMBERS No INTEGRATION INTO NATIONAL QUALIFICATIONS FRAMEWORK Yes - HKICPA has obtained official recognition of the ex qualification for the Associate Level at Qualifications Framewor (QF) level 5 through accreditation as an assessment agency.
-BENCHMARKED TO IFAC GUIDE No - the QP as a whole is benchmarked against IAESB requirement STUDENT NUMBERS Not available, as this is a new program MEMBERSHIP NUMBERS Not applicable, as the program does not give rise to membership PROGRAM ADMISSION MINIMUM CRITERIA Higher diploma/associate degree in any discipline from recognised tertiary institution, equivalent to QF level 4.
-RECOGNITION OF PRIOR LEARNING Candidates with a higher diploma/associate degree in any disciplin can seek exemption from any or all Associate Modules 1-5.
+BACKGROUND INFORMATION AWARDING BODY HONG KONG INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS (HKICPA) New arrangements will replace (with effect from 2020) the Accredited Accounting Technician (AAT) qualification and Professional Bridging Examination (PBE) offered by the Hong Kong Institute of Accounting Technicians (HKIAAT).
+LEGAL STRUCTURE Statutory body corporate established under the Professional Accountants Ordinance 1973 SPONSORS HKICPA LICENSED MEMBERS No INTEGRATION INTO NATIONAL QUALIFICATIONS FRAMEWORK Yes - HKICPA has obtained official recognition of the exit qualification for the Associate Level at Qualifications Framework (QF) level 5 through accreditation as an assessment agency.
+BENCHMARKED TO IFAC GUIDE No - the QP as a whole is benchmarked against IAESB requirements STUDENT NUMBERS Not available, as this is a new program MEMBERSHIP NUMBERS Not applicable, as the program does not give rise to membership PROGRAM ADMISSION MINIMUM CRITERIA Higher diploma/associate degree in any discipline from a recognised tertiary institution, equivalent to QF level 4.
+RECOGNITION OF PRIOR LEARNING Candidates with a higher diploma/associate degree in any discipline can seek exemption from any or all Associate Modules 1-5.

-PROGRAM CONTENT SYLLABUS & EXAMINATIONS Modules 1-5 will replace the HKIAAT AAT exams: • Accounting • Management Accounting • Business Economics • Business Management • Information Management • Modules 6-10 will replace the HKIAAT PBE: • Financial Accounting • Financial Accounting • Financial Management • Principles of Auditing • Principles of Taxation • Business and Company Law A Certificate of Completion will be awarded to students on PRACTICAL EXPERIENCE completing the Associate Level of the HKICPA QP.
-For completion of the Associate Level of the new QP, no practical experience is required.
+PROGRAM CONTENT SYLLABUS & EXAMINATIONS Modules 1-5 will replace the HKIAAT AAT exams: • Accounting • Management Accounting • Business Economics • Business Management • Information Management Modules 6-10 will replace the HKIAAT PBE: • Financial Accounting • Financial Management • Principles of Auditing • Principles of Taxation • Business and Company Law A Certificate of Completion will be awarded to students on completing the Associate Level of the HKICPA QP.
+PRACTICAL EXPERIENCE For completion of the Associate Level of the new QP, no practical experience is required.
 For those who want to qualify as a CPA, they must complete the whole QP and attain a total of 3 years supervised practical accounting experience.
-PROGRAM OUTCOMES MEMBERSHIP No title will be offered under the new arrangements.
+PROGRAM OUTCOMES PROGRAM OUTCOMES MEMBERSHIP No title will be offered under the new arrangements.
 However, the current AAT title awarded by the HKIAAT will remain valid until 2029.
 ROLES Examples include accounts clerk and officer in SME PATHWAYS PROFESSIONAL ACCOUNTING QUALIFICATIONS Yes - students who have completed the Associate Level can continue to pursue the Professional Level and the Capstone Level.
 Together with 3 years of supervised practical experience, they can attain the CPA qualification.
 OTHER QUALIFICATIONS No